Season 1, Episode 50

 Lorne Brown:

-And when you allow them, accept them, as you said, find most tears, be with the sadness.
-So my listeners know about my notice, accept approach when you can really be with your feelings and acceptance, the resistance lowers and then flow and receptivity happens.
+And when you allow them, accept them, as you said, find most tears, be with sadness.
+So my listeners know about my notice, and accept the approach when you can really be with your feelings and acceptance, the resistance lowers and then flow and receptivity happens.

 Gordon Neufeld: